decred/dcrdocs/docs/governance/politeia/example-proposals.md

 ### When

-In the *When* section, describe the project's milestones, expected completion dates, and the draw schedule (how much DCR is paid for each milestone delivered).
+In the *When* section, describe the project's milestones, expected completion dates, and the draw schedule (how much is paid for each milestone delivered).

 > We are proposing doing the design and documentation first, then finish the work with the implementation of the code.
 > We allow for some time between the deliverables in order for the community to provide feedback on the initial design and